How To Finish The Interior Of A dollhouse!

 Install textured wallpaper and when thoroughly dry, paint the wallpaper… or… if using a textured paint, stipple onto the walls, or brush the textured paint onto the walls using an “X” stroke.
 Instead of sweeping the brush up and down or side to side, brush on paint in an “X”, sweeping the brush downward on one line of the “X” and upward on the other.

 Papered Walls: Measure each wall from floor to ceiling and lay the wallpaper on a clean surface, finished side down.
-Using a ruler, mark the measurements lightly in pencil and using a craft knife along the side of a straight edge ruler, cut the wallpaper.
-(It is not necessary to leave any margin for error, as the bottom of the wall will be covered with baseboard molding, thus covering any gap).
+Using a ruler, mark the measurements lightly in pencil and using a craft knife along the side of a straight edge ruler, cut the wallpaper. ^Do not use scissors to cut wallpaper!
+Even the sharpest pair will not give you a straight, even, edge!
+It is not necessary to leave any margin for error, as the bottom of the wall will be covered with baseboard molding, thus covering any gap.
 Even if the wallpaper is pre-pasted, use a 1″ wide craft brush to apply wallpaper paste gel.
 Be sure to cover the paper entirely, especially the corners.
 Starting with the left side of the room, lay the wallpaper against the wall with the top edge lined up against the ceiling.
 Use plastic scrapers to smooth out any wrinkles and bubbles, sweeping the scraper down the wall, in overlapping strokes.
-(Take extra care to be gentle with cheaper dollhouse wallpapers, which are thin and delicate).
+Take extra care to be gentle with cheaper dollhouse wallpapers, which are thin and delicate.
 Use dry paper towels to wipe excess wallpaper paste gel from your scraper after every stroke.
 If you get a little on the face of your wallpaper, use a clean, damp paper towel and gently wipe it off.
 Do not scrub or you may ruin the print of your wallpaper.
 (Coated or sealed wallpapers are far more durable and less susceptible to damage).
 Begin the next sheet of wallpaper slightly overlapping the side of the one you just installed by 1/8″.
 (As wet wallpaper dries, it shrinks, and the overlap will prevent any gap in coverage.
 You can butt the sides of the wallpaper flush against each other but there is no guarantee the wallpaper will not shrink and you may have gaps).
-When installing the final sheet of wallpaper, use scissors to cut away most of the excess, leaving only 1″ of excess.
-Use the scraper and damp paper towels to wipe away the excess, then use dry paper towel to ensure the edges are dry and let the wallpaper dry at least 4 to 6 hours. ^Do not use scissors to cut wallpaper!
-Even the sharpest pair will not give you a straight, even, edge!
-After wallpaper is dry, use a sharp craft knife or razor blade and cut the wallpaper covering the window openings and slice away the excess with a utility knife held flush with the edge of the wall.
-Paint and install windows with a thin line of Quick Grip glue, taking care to wipe away any glue globs, interior and exterior, with damp paper towels.
+When cutting the final sheet of wallpaper, leave a 1″ extra margin (this will be trimmed away after it dries).
+Use the scraper, then the damp paper towels to wipe away excess paste.
+Use a dry paper towel to ensure the edges are clean and dry and let the wallpaper dry at least 4 to 6 hours.
+After wallpaper is dry, use a sharp craft knife or razor blade and cut an “X” and trim the wallpaper from the window openings.
+Remove excess wallpaper from the edge of the wall with a utility knife held flush with the edge of the wall.
+Install painted windows with a thin line of Quick Grip glue, taking care to wipe away any glue globs, interior and exterior, with damp paper towels.
 Hold in place 1 minute and let dry.

 Wood Floor Planking: If using wood strips or tongue depressors, I use an “Easy Cutter” by Northwest Products.
 Use a cheap 1″ craft brush to apply Gloop or other non-water based glue.
 Contact cement works well too but only brush on a little at a time as it will dry out before you can lay the entire floor.
 Wipe away any excess as you go with damp paper towels.

-Wood Floor, Plastic Tile Sheets & Carpet: Measure the floor and lightly mark the top of your wood flooring.
+Wood Floor Sheets & Carpet: Measure the floor and lightly mark the top of your wood flooring.
 (Use an eraser to remove the marks after installation).
 It’s important to mark the top of your flooring… or reverse the measurement when you mark the back of the flooring (mirror image) because dollhouse rooms are never perfectly squared.
 (Your floor may be 1/4″ wider at the back of the room than at the front).
-Using manufacturers directions, brush recommended adhesive to the back of the flooring and lay flat on the floor, pressing into place with firm hands.
-Use a plastic scraper, press down firmly with broad strokes in the direction of the wood grain, giving extra attention to the edges and corners.
+Using manufacturers directions, brush recommended adhesive directly onto the dollhouse floor and lay flooring sheet flat on the floor, pressing firmly into place.
+Using a smooth, plastic scraper, press down firmly with broad strokes in the direction of the wood grain, giving extra attention to the edges and corners.
 I do not recommend weighting the flooring unless your weights cover every square inch as partial weight may result in an uneven floor.
-Immediately wipe away any excess with damp paper towels. ^I do not use contact cement, etc. I use Quick Grip glue, applied via a thin line around the back edge of the flooring and a few squiggly lines in the center.
+Immediately wipe away any excess with damp paper towels. ^I do not use contact cement, etc. I use Quick Grip glue, applied via a thin line around the edge of the flooring and a few squiggly lines in the center.